 resolution (noun) /ˌrɛzəˈluʃən/ LISTEN

-A New Year’s resolution is a promise people make on New Year’s Day.
+A New Year’s resolution is a promise people make to themselves on New Year’s Day.
 It may be shortened simply to “resolution.”
 The promise is usually related to self-improvement, such as taking up new challenges or starting new projects in the year to come, or it may be about giving up a bad habit.
-Have you made yours yet?
+Have you made yours?

 - This year my New Year's resolution is to learn a new language.